 Can you explain how Access Fertility can help?
 Is this available to everyone?

-“Access Fertility is available to everyone, including same sex couples and single women looking to fulfil their dream of having a baby.
+“Access Fertility is available to everyone, including same-sex couples and single women looking to fulfil their dream of having a baby.
 Access packages remove a lot of stress as there is one price that includes the majority of things you need.
 You pay your money upfront, we then do the rest so you can focus on your treatment with the peace of mind that we’ve got your treatment covered.

 “An Access Fertility treatment package includes: all your main IVF or ICSI costs; unlimited frozen embryo transfers; 1 year of freezing and storage; one cancelled cycle; and some add on treatments such as Timelapse and Blastocyst, which would usually come at an additional cost.
-All this for one fixed, upfront payment and the guarantee of up to 100 percent refund if you do not have a baby, depending which programme you use.”
+All this for one fixed, upfront payment and the guarantee of up to 100% refund if you do not have a baby, depending on which programme you use.”